Housing Terms and What They Mean

 -

-When government housing assistance is tied to the unit, not the tenant.
+Project-based housing assistance describes when government housing assistance is tied to the unit, not the tenant.
 When a tenant moves out, they do not take the rental assistance with them.
 New tenants moving into the unit will benefit from the rental assistance attached to the property.

 - Project-Based Vouchers